bgplab/bgplab/policy/3-prefix/index.md

 # Filter Advertised Prefixes

 In the previous lab exercise, you [filtered prefixes advertised by your router based on the AS-path contents](2-stop-transit.md).
 That's the absolute minimum you should do, but it's not always enough -- every other blue moon a network operator manages to mess up two-way redistribution, and advertises hundreds of thousands of prefixes as belonging to their autonomous system.
-You should therefore filter the prefixes advertised to EBGP neighbors to ensure you advertise only the address space assigned to you.
+You should, therefore, filter the prefixes advertised to EBGP neighbors to ensure you advertise only the address space assigned to you.

 In our simple lab topology, your device advertises a /24 prefix (that we'll assume is assigned to you) and a loopback (/32) prefix that should not be visible elsewhere.